Menu Close

 How does it work?

-Before entering the class, I’m fitted with the heart rate monitor, which is a small flashing band that sits comfortably on the upper arm.
 This syncs up to the screens around the room and shows my heart rate zone, alongside the other 20 people working out in the class with me.

-Each class has a different focus, and the trainers switch up the workouts daily so it never gets repetitive or boring.
 Endurance classes generally push you through long runs on the treadmill and brutal non-stop floor reps, while strength classes feature heavy weights and uphill sprints.
-Power classes focus on short bursts of ‘all out’ effort.
-I did an ‘ESP’ class, which was a tough mix of all three.

-Next it was on to the rowers for a partner workout, where I switched between distance rowing and repping through 10 overhead dumbbell presses.
+Next, it was on to the rowers for a partner workout, where I switched between distance rowing and repping through 10 overhead dumbbell presses.

 The final portion of floor exercises was easily the hardest part though; dumbbell squats, overhead presses, weighted lunges, lying leg raises and – the killer – bicycle crunches in succession.
-The challenge was to drill through as many rounds as possible in a 15-minute window.

 Switching stations, alongside keeping an eye on my ‘zone’, kept me focused and engaged throughout the whole class – so the 60 minutes flew by.
-There’s also a great community spirit in the gym that keeps energy high, even when you’re being destroyed by floor reps.

-Getting a breakdown of your results emailed to you at the end is also a really handy way to see how hard you worked.
 I found out I spent 28 minutes of the class in the red and orange zones.
-Orangetheory also measure something called ‘splat points’, where one splat point is equal to one minute spent in the orange zone and red zone.
+Orangetheory also measures something called ‘splat points’, where one splat point is equal to one minute spent in the orange zone and red zone.

-It also gives you a breakdown of calories burned, so you don’t have to a rely on a fitness tracker.
+It also gives you a breakdown of calories burned, so you don’t have to rely on a fitness tracker.

 Make no mistake, this is a brutal workout class, but it’s clearly effective, as I’m aching for days afterwards.